RomanovMikeV/setka/README.md

 # Scorch: utilities for network training with PyTorch

-This package is a set of scripts that may be often reused for different networks training.
+This package is a set of scripts that are often reused for different networks training procedures.
 At the moment (as of Scorch 0.1) the package supports only feed-forward training.
 Recurrent networks are coming.

 ## Prerequisites